 As a National Park (NP), it’s very easy to traverse and certainly not the most crowded, large, or complex NP I’ve been to.
-We started the journey at around 7am in Phoenix, first stopping at Four Corners National Monument (blog on that coming up!), and still managed to see and experience about 80% of Mesa Verde despite stopping.
+We started the journey at around 7am in Phoenix, first stopping at Four Corners National Monument., and still managed to see and experience about 80% of Mesa Verde despite stopping.
 This was mainly due to the prior stop being a 45-minute quick venture and not an all-day event.
 We arrived at Mesa Verde at exactly 3pm and stayed for approximately 3 hours.
 We left around 6pm because 1) the road and trail to the main site (Castle Palace) was closed to visitors, cutting our visit shorter (more on that later), and 2) numerous signs state that the gates are closed and locked at “sunset”.
 Better to not risk it!

 However, both my brother and I felt that 3 hours was a decent amount of time (especially with that main event being closed).
 Not only were other numerous stops closed off for one reason or another, but Mesa Verde is not a hiking-friendly NP, unlike the Grand Canyon or Zion.
 Due to the delicate and important nature of the artifacts and sites at Mesa Verde, it’s more of a “look and appreciate from a distance” NP.
 There are numerous turnoffs and parking spaces at each stop, varying between epic lookout points across valleys and near cliff dwellings to partially enclosed archeological sites.